lacomaofficial/Neuro-Decoding-MLPs-PyTorch/README.md

 # Neural Signal Decoding with MLPs on PyTorch

 Decoding brain signals using deep learning on the Haxby dataset.
-Develop, train, and test models within the PyTorch framework.
+Analyze, train, and test models within the PyTorch framework.
 Discover how non-linearities in Multilayer Perceptrons enhance decoding capabilities for complex cognitive processes.

-As we delve into the very essence of our model, we unlock its potential to comprehend and categorize neural signals.
-Our model learns to distinguish between categories as diverse as "rest," "face," "chair," and others.
-Each iteration of training breathes life into our data, revealing its predictive prowess and its ability to decipher the profound stories hidden within neural patterns.

 ## Project Highlights